Johnnywu05/hello-world/README.md

 # hello-world
 Just another repository
 this is my firs project, i need to put 100% eforts on this project.
 Good Luck!
-Daisheng!
+Daisheng! yes! jiayou